cookiejar/cookietemple/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 ---
-name: Pull request
+name: Bug report
-about: Submit a pull request to COOKIETEMPLE
+about: Report a bug and get help
-title: '[TEMPLATENAME/COMMAND/CORE]' Pull Request Title
+title: '[TEMPLATENAME/COMMAND/CORE]' Bug Title
-labels: ''
+labels: 'BUG'
 assignees: ''
 ---

-Many thanks for contributing to COOKIETEMPLE!

 **Associated Template/Command/Core**

 State the template handle (e.g. python-cli) and also add it in the title in the square brackets.
-If your pull request is not directly related to any template, please state either the associated COOKIETEMPLE command or '[CORE]' if it is a general COOKIETEMPLE bug.
+If your bug is not directly related to any template, please state either the associated COOKIETEMPLE command or 'core' if it is a general COOKIETEMPLE bug.

-**PR Checklist**

-Please fill in the appropriate checklist below (delete whatever is not relevant).
-These are the most common things requested on pull requests (PRs).

- - [ ] This comment contains a description of changes (with reason)
- - [ ] Referenced issue is linked
- - [ ] If you've fixed a bug or added code that should be tested, add tests!
- - [ ] Documentation in `docs` is updated
- - [ ] `CHANGELOG.rst` is updated

-**Description of changes**

-Please state what you've changed and how it might affect the user.

-**Technical details**

-Please state any technical details such as limitations, reasons for additional dependencies, benchmarks etc. here.
+**Describe the bug**

+A clear and concise description of what the bug is.

+**To Reproduce**

+Steps to reproduce the behavior:
+1. Run COOKIETEMPLE with command: '...'
+2. Select: '...'
+3. See error

+**Expected behavior**

+A clear and concise description of what you expected to happen.

+**System (please complete the following information):**

+ - OS: [e.g. Ubuntu 18.04]
+ - Python: [e.g. 3.8]
+ - Virtual environment: [e.g. conda]
+ - COOKIETEMPLE: [e.g. 1.0.0]

 **Additional context**

-Add any other context or screenshots here.
+Add any other context about the problem here.